Course details

 Second Language Acquisition (SLA) is fundamental to any study of language learning.
 This module provides an overview of SLA theories and research that are relevant to Applied Linguistics and TESOL and which will underpin students’ future teaching practice.
 The module will introduce students to theoretical and practical areas which they could further explore in their dissertation.

 This module will enable you to understand the role of lexis and the teaching of vocabulary in contemporary approaches to language learning and teaching.
 You will survey and analyse current approaches to lexical description.
 You will analyse lexical systems in spoken and written communication.
 You will learn how to identify and evaluate current practice and discuss how learners are enabled to practise and remember new vocabulary.
 You will explore corpus/corpora and learn how to use corpus tools to analyse data.
 You will examine implications for applied linguistics, TESOL and language teaching.
-Sessions are delivered through interactive seminars, and a different aspect of lexis is discussed each week.
-The module is assessed by means of a 4,000 word assignment.
-You will be expected to produce two short essays, which will address a choice of questions related to the module input.
+Sessions are delivered through interactive workshops and seminars, and a different aspect of lexis is discussed each week.
+The module is assessed by means of a 3,000 word assignment.

 This module aims to provide students with theoretical knowledge and practical experience in the field of Corpus Linguistics which are relevant to language teaching and research.
 Students will learn about the insights into language theory and use which have been offered by corpus research so far, and will have the opportunity to conduct work on their own data using different software applications.